kimvanwyk/ndlc_website/content/activities/fundraising.md

 ## Christmas Cakes

 Like most Lions clubs in South Africa, the club is very actively involved in the sale of Lions Christmas Cakes.
-These delicious 1kg alcohol-free cakes are baked by th Corner Bakery and are always good value.
-All the proceeds from the sale of the Christmas cakes goes directly to serve the community, as with all Lions fundraising efforts.
+These delicious 1kg alcohol-free cakes are baked by the Corner Bakery and are always good value.
+All the proceeds from the sale of the Christmas Cakes goes directly to serve the community, as with all Lions fundraising efforts.

 ## Catering